KevinBatdorf/alpine-auto-init/README.md

 # alpine-auto-init
-A lightweight auto init function for Alpine.js
+A lightweight helper to auto call an init() method for Alpine.js

 ## About